awsdocs/aws-freertos-docs/doc_source/getting_started_ti.md

 1. Choose **Apply**, and then choose **Close**\.

 If these steps don’t work, look at the program's output in the serial terminal\.
 You should see some text that indicates the source of the problem\.

+For general troubleshooting information about Getting Started with Amazon FreeRTOS, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.